 Friday, November 22nd from 5:30 to 9:00 pm Fr.
-Julian will be leading a Pre-Advent Retreat at St. Paul’s.
-We are organizing this event so anyone interested in assisting with the planning should contact Theresa at email@example.com.
-The Retreat will consist of a Potluck Supper, Prayer, Talks, Breaks, Reconciliation and Adoration.
-All parishioners are invited.
+Julian led a Pre-Advent Retreat at St. Paul’s for the parish.
+Our CWL coordinated this event.
+The Retreat consisted of a Potluck Supper, Prayer, Talks, Breaks, Reconciliation and Adoration.

 We had a very healthy turn-out for November’s meeting on Tuesday, the 12th.
 Chris Jacyk, a member of St. Paul’s Parish Pastoral Council and Acting-Chairperson of the Finance Council spoke to us about the development of parish vision and mission statements.
 These will be followed by a strategic plan that outlines our goals for St. Paul’s Parish.
 Everyone in our parish is encouraged to participate in providing input.